sandiegopython/test-driven-django-development/tutorials/01-getting-started.rst

     Successfully installed Django
     Cleaning up...

 We don't want to manually install our dependencies every time.
-Let's create a `requirements file`_ listing our dependiences so we don't have to type them all out every time we setup our website on a new computer or anytime a package version updates.
+Let's create a `requirements file`_ listing our dependencies so we don't have to type them all out every time we setup our website on a new computer or anytime a package version updates.

 First let's use `pip freeze`_ to list our dependencies and their versions: